-Dairy products and beef are the main dietary sources of conjugated linoleic acid.
+Dairy products and beef are the primary dietary sources of conjugated linoleic acid.

-Conjugated linoleic acid (CLA) refers to a group of chemicals found in linoleic fatty acid.
+Conjugated linoleic acid (CLA) refers to a combination of linoleic fatty acid chemicals.

 Conjugated linoleic acid is used to: